matt-osec/mimhack/README.md

         }
     }
 ```
-when we can control the parameters of the formula that calculates `base`, we can trick the function to to perform calculations that results in a result that is not an integer, making solidity to discard the part after the comma.
+By controlling the parameters of the `base` calculation formula, it is possible to manipulate the function to produce non-integer results, causing Solidity to disregard the decimal portion.

 This function is called by DegenBox `toShare` function, that is responsible to calculate share of users based on token amount.
 ```